 This pain and swelling can last for three to seven days, and then the movement and comfort of the joint should gradually increase over the course of two weeks.
 Generally speaking, PRP injections are not painful, but this may depend on the patient or the area of the body where the injection is given.
 Your doctor may recommend a local anesthetic to control any discomfort.
 General anesthesia is not usually used in conjunction with PRP therapy.

-The relief found with a PRP injection is not immediate, often as experienced by people with a cortisone injection.
-After the PRP therapy session, we recommend that all patients rest on the day of the procedure.
-For the next 2 days, we recommend limited use of the injection site, but it is recommended that you move.
-This helps the joint recover as the injection is absorbed by the tissues surrounding the area.
+PRP injections typically do not cause significant side effects, but since it involves drawing blood, it is important to eat before the procedure to avoid feeling lightheaded.
+The relief from a PRP injection is not immediate, unlike with a cortisone injection.
+After the PRP therapy session, it is recommended that patients rest on the day of the procedure and limit use of the injection site for two to three days afterwards.
+However, it is important to move around to help the joint recover as the injection is absorbed by the tissues surrounding it.

 The actual procedure takes less than two hours and if you are feeling well and your job does not require strenuous activity, you can usually return to work.
 However, it is still recommended that you take it easy and rest for two or three days after treatment in order to stimulate a healing response within your body.
 PRP injections are not covered by most insurance plans, so there will usually be a fee associated with this service.
 In addition to helping heal injured tissue, some studies have shown that PRP injections reduce pain and increase mobility in people with rotator cuff injuries.